e2eSolutionArchitect/scripts/hashicorp-vault/vault-commands.md

-Find the leader of a cluster
+Find the leader node of a cluster
 ```
 curl http://127.0.0.1:8200/v1/sys/leader | jq
 ```